thesquaredev/website-staging/src/pages/home/banner.md

 slug: /
 component: banner
 position: 1
+heading: Your data is your value.
+btnTxt: Our solutions
+# Previous mottos include:
-heading: Unlock your business value with modern analytics
+# Unlock business value
-btnTxt: Get in touch
+# Connect.
+Learn.
+Build.
 ---

-We make it possible to turn your organisation's big data into actionable insights and build a sustainable competitive advantage.
+We make it possible to turn your organisation's data into actionable insights and build a sustainable competitive advantage.